Constitutional Framework

 Who Pays

 Platforms above the significance threshold.
 Receipt requirements impose compliance costs.
 Portability reduces lock-in.
 Fork rights reduce switching costs.
-The cost is real.
-It is the cost of legitimacy.
+Legitimacy has a price, and these institutions will be asked to pay it.

 Institutional build.
 Training arbiters, chartering auditors, developing standards requires investment.
 Funding: regulatory fees on operators, fines from deficient-receipt issuers, public investment in digital-governance infrastructure.